Pandula Andagama

-Prof. Pandula Andagama (16 December 1938 – 25 March 2021 as පණ්ඩුල ඇඳගම), was a Sri Lankan scholar, anthropologist, historian, vexillologist, and author.
-In a career spanned more than five decades, Prof. Andagama did a lot of research on the artifacts, traditional agricultural instruments as well as culture and history of Sri Lanka.
+Pandula Andagama (16 December 1938 – 25 March 2021 as පණ්ඩුල ඇඳගම), was a Sri Lankan scholar, anthropologist, historian, vexillologist, and author.
+In a career spanned more than five decades, Andagama contributed to research on the artifacts, traditional agricultural instruments as well as culture and history of Sri Lanka.

-Personal life
+Life

-He was born on 16 December 1938 in Tuttiripitiya village in the Nivithigala, Sri Lanka.
+Andagama was born on 16 December 1938 in the village of Tuttiripitiya in Nivithigala, Sri Lanka.
 His father was Andagamage Mohotti and mother was Yasohami.
 He had five brothers and seven sisters.
-His mother died when Pandula was four years old, where his older sister took his responsibility.
+His older sister took on responsibility for him when his mother died, when Andagama was four years old.
 Since his childhood, he had a close relationship with the village temple and took advices from Rajakeeya Panditha Henpitagedara Gnanasiha Thero.

 He received his primary education from the Tuttiripitiya Kanishta Vidyalaya and then entered Karavita Maha Vidyalaya for secondary education.
 Later he was educated at Sivali Central College, Ratnapura for senior examination.
 In 1959, Pandula entered the University of Peradeniya.
-During this period, he actively involved in university politics as a leftist.
+During this period, he was actively involved in university politics as a leftist.
 He received his postgraduate degree from the James Cook University in Australia.

-He married Prof. Malani Karunanayaka on 21 November 1963.
+He married fellow professor Malani Karunanayaka on 21 November 1963.
 She is a senior lecturer in the Department of History, University of Peradeniya.
 Malani was born on 5 September in 1940 to Kuruneris Karunanayaka and Waharaka Sumanawathie, both were farmers.
 She completed education from Narangastenna Mix School and Ruwanwella Central College.
 She completed her doctorate in 1973 and became a Professor in 1997.
 Malani was also the Secretary of the Mahavamsa Compilation Committee.
 The couple had four daughters.

-He died on 25 March 2021 at the age of 82.
+Andagama died on 25 March 2021, at the age of 82.
 His remains were kept at No. 4C, 7th Lane, Pagoda Road, Nugegoda in his house.
-Funeral services was held at 03.30 pm on 28 March 2021 at Beddagana Public Cemetery.
+Funeral services were held on 28 March 2021 at Beddagana Public Cemetery.